Celebrating style as a creator of environmental and social good.

-Since 2009 Nerida has been working to raise the profile of environmental and social responsibility to make fashion ever-beautiful.
+Since 2009 Nerida has been working to raise the profile of environmental and social responsibility to make the fashion industry ever-beautiful.
 She writes for The Guardian Sustainable Business and was a 2014 finalist for the InStyle and Audi Women of Style Scholarship.
 Nerida is a fellow of the School for Social Entrepreneurs and a recipient of the Big Green Idea grant, awarded by the British Council globally to eco-visionaries.
 She was a member of the Sustainability Cluster for the Council of Textile and Fashion Industries of Australia (TFIA) and an Environmental Sociology teacher at Swinburne University.
-Nerida is recognised by the Ethical Fashion Forum in London as a global Fellowship 500 sustainable fashion pioneer and was included in The Age Top 100 most influential, inspiring and creative people of Melbourne in 2011.
+Nerida is recognised by the Ethical Fashion Forum in London as a global Fellowship 500 sustainable fashion pioneer and was included in The Age Top 100 most influential, inspiring and creative people of Melbourne.
 She is an ambassador for the climate change organisation 1 Million Women.